ninchkn78/Data/README.md

 ### Handling Errors

-Invalid data sources should cause DataReader to create an empty dataSet, and then if the dataSet is empty, DataProcessor will throw an invalid parameter exception.
+Invalid data sources should cause DataReader to create an empty dataSet, and then if the dataSet is empty, DataProcessor will throw an illegal argument exception.

 ### Notes/Assumptions
 Lines are in the format Name, Gender as M/F, Occurences